Egypt media criticism of Sisi raises questions on allies' support

-But diplomats and analysts say there is no immediate danger to Sisi’s presidency, and he may even by the victim of his own success in crushing Islamism and stabilising the economy.
+But diplomats and analysts say there is no immediate danger to Sisi’s presidency, and he may even by the victim of his own success in crushing Islamism and stabilizing the economy.

 Egyptian newspapers have begun suggesting that Sisi is fallible.
 This would have been unthinkable when, as then army chief, he removed the Muslim Brotherhood from power in 2013.